Madfarm/dictionaries/notes.md

 trying to access a key that isn't in the dictionary it will throw a KeyNotFoundException that can be caught in a try catch block

+we can grab just the values or just the keys by creating the associated collection and then using the Keys property or the Values property

+Dictionary<key type, value type>.ValueCollection valueColl = nameOfDictionary.Values;

-## Checking and Removing
+### Checking and Removing
 .ContainsKey(key)      - returns a boolean
+.ContainsValue(value)  - return a boolean
 .Remove(key)           - removes a given key,value pair

 ### Iterating
 Utilize the KeyValuePair struct in a foreach loop to iterate over a dictionary, access the keys and values via the Key and Value property